Table of Contents

 Below, you can find some steps for an example on how to set up a Webhook with Zapier as a consumer:

-- Sign into Zapier
+- Sign in to Zapier

 - Create a new Webhook